DarkGhostHunter/RutUtils/README.md

 ### Make Callbacks

-For convenience, you can register callbacks to be executed after you use `makeMany()`, `makeValid()` and `makeOrThrow()`.
+For convenience, you can register callbacks to be executed after you use `many()` and `manyOrThrow()`.
 For example, you may want to use this to manipulate how the Ruts are handled before these are returned.

-You need to only register them using the `after()` static method.
+Register them using the `after()` static method.
 The callable receives the array of Ruts as the come, and **must return** the result.

 ```php
 <?php